Tasmanian Tiger: Precious Little Remains

-The exhibition includes thylacine remains from the QVMAG collection not seen before, as well as historical photographs and objects and stories about this remarkable and misunderstood animal.
+The exhibition includes thylacine remains from the QVMAG collection not seen before, as well as historical photographs, objects and stories about this remarkable and misunderstood animal.

 A feature of the exhibition is a unique buggy rug (for use in a buggy or carriage), presented to the Queen Victoria Museum and Art Gallery and the Tasmanian Museum and Art Gallery, Hobart, by the Federal Group in 2002.
 This is the only known multi-skin rug made from thylacine skins.